- Visit the Caribbean's largest sea turtle nesting site in Tortuguero National Park

 Day 5: Arenal Volcano – Hanging Bridges, La Fortuna Waterfall, and Hot Springs

-Start your day by visiting the Arenal hanging bridges, complete with panoramic views of the Arenal Volcano and Lake Arenal.
-Continue to the breathtaking Rio Fortuna waterfall, which drops 120ft (35 meters) into a large natural pool.
-Hiking down will pass through steep slopes full of spectacular flora and fauna.
-Below, the pool and the smaller cascades are perfect for a swim or quick break.
+Start your day by visiting the Arenal hanging bridges.
+This network of 14 suspension bridges features panoramic views of the mammoth Arenal Volcano and adjacent Lake Arenal.
+Continue to the La Fortuna Waterfall (the most famous falls in the country), which plunges 120 feet (35 meters) into a large natural pool.
+Hiking down to it you'll descend many steps along steep slopes blanketed in tropical flora.
+Once you reach the pool be sure to dive in for a swim and enjoy a quick break.

 Day 6: Arenal Volcano - Free Day

-Right after breakfast, ground transportation will take you to Lake Arenal Dam, and after a 30-minute boat ride to the town of Río Chiquito, another driver will transfer you from the South Side of Lake Arenal to your Monteverde hotel.
+Right after breakfast, ground transportation will take you to Lake Arenal Dam, and after a 30-minute boat ride to the town of Río Chiquito, another driver will transfer you from the south side of Lake Arenal to the region of Monteverde and your hotel.

-Your first adventure here will be a thrilling zip lining tour in the canopy of the cloud forest.
+Your first adventure here will be a thrilling zip-line tour over the cloud forest canopy.
 A combination of natural trails and cables will allow you to observe the forest from multiple perspectives.
-With professionally-trained tour guides and state-of-the-art safety equipment, fly from tree to tree and feel your adrenaline rush as you take on 16 cables and a rappel.
-Then, finish off with the tour's most iconic activities: the Tarzan Swing.
+Aided by professionally-trained tour guides and state-of-the-art safety equipment, you'll fly from tree to tree and feel the rush of adrenaline as you travel over a network of 16 cables.
+The tour culminates with its most iconic and heart-pounding activity: the Tarzan swing.
+On this bungee-like drop, you'll swing hundreds of feet over the ground like the King of the Jungle himself.

 Day 8: Monteverde Cloud Forest - Hiking to the Reserve

 In the morning, a bilingual nature guide will pick you up from your hotel.
-Venture into the Reserve of Monteverde and discover some of Costa Rica's most spectacular natural wonders.
-The Monteverde Cloud Forest Reserve is globally renown for its a great diversity of flora and fauna.
-If you're lucky, you might even spot the Resplendent Quetzal, one of the most beautiful and unique-looking birds in the New World.
+You'll transfer to the Monteverde Cloud Forest Reserve and have a few hours to discover some of Costa Rica's most spectacular natural wonders.
+This reserve is globally renowned for its diversity of flora and fauna, and you'll see much of it along the hiking trails.
+If you're lucky, you might even spot the resplendent quetzal, an aptly named bird that is so colorful it looks ready to hit the streets of Mardi Gras.

-Spend the rest of the afternoon to enjoy the area on your own.
+Spend the rest of the afternoon enjoying the area on your own.

 Day 9: Monteverde Cloud Forest - Free Day